 The front and reflector of this lamp are locked in their bayonet slots by a patented arrangement of locking springs.
-To remove the lamp front, hold the sides of the lamp with the fingers, press the front rim evenly with the thumbs and palms of the hand, and then rotate to the left (looking at the front of the lamp) as far as possible, when the front may easily be withdrawn.
+To remove the lamp front, hold the sides of the lamp with the fingers, press the front rim evenly with the thumbs and palms of the hands, and then rotate to the left (looking at the front of the lamp) as far as possible, when the front may easily be withdrawn.
+The reflector is next removed by evenly pressing the rim and turning to the left, when the study will disengage themselves from the slots in the body.